 We set out for Wells-next-the-sea at about 10:00, the cunning plan being that we'd go to one of the two large car parks there for a few hours before booking in to the campsite any time after 13:00.

 In order to give the motorhome a run at the end of July we came here for the day and spent it parked on the car park near the town with no problem at all.
 In fact when we left I made a point of thanking the staff for providing parking facilities for motorhome as it doesn't happen very often.
-So imagine our disappointment when we arrived there to see a sign saying 'No Motorhomes, no caravans, no overnight parking', and they had also installed a height barrier which could be swung in to place or not.
+So imagine our disappointment when we arrived there to see a sign saying 'No Motorhomes, no caravans, no overnight parking', and they had also installed a height barrier which could be swung in to place if they chose to.
 A huge disappointment, but never mind, we'd go down to the car park next to the beach.
 But no, on arrival, there was the same signage and height restriction.
 Oh how we laughed.

 The campsite we had booked was right next door and so we tried our luck there to see if they could take us before 13:00, but no. So all we could do was make our way back to our hard-standing about five miles away and park there.
-Not only did we park there, but we ended up having lunch there as well.
+Not only did we park, but we ended up having lunch there as well.
 Never mind, come the magic hour we made our way back to the campsite - Pinewoods Caravan Park and Leper Colony (N52.969689° E0.849755°).
 The kind of place we would normally avoid at all costs, but at the moment it's all that's available.
 Just 41 rules listed for us to obey, but we do at least have a good sized pitch, and so it should be for thirty-five pounds a night.

 This afternoon was spent walking up to the town and a wander round.
 The Chef pushed the boat out and bought two nice sausage rolls and a couple of sticky buns which we'll have tomorrow for lunch whilst out for our walk along the beach.